dotlang/language/README.md

 5. You can omit function output type and let compiler infer it, only if it has no body (Examples 4, 6 and 8).
 6. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 6, 7 and 8).
 7. Each function must have an output type.
 Even if it does not return anything, output type will be `nothing`.
-8. Function output can be tuple type with or without field names (Examples 5 and 7).
+8. Function output can be struct type with or without field names (Examples 5 and 7).
 9. You can define variadic functions by having an array input as the last input.
 When user wants to call it, he can provide an array literal with any number of elements needed.
 10. The function in example 9 will be invoked if the input is either `int` or `Point` or `int|Point`.
 11. There should not be ambiguity when calling a function.
 So having functions on examples 9 and 3 in same compilation is invalid.